HomeMy WebLinkAbout1929-04-02 98

 Letter was also received by the Board

-giving information of the various cases of
+giving information of the various, cases of Dog

 rabies that exist.
+Licenses.

 It was decided to request the Town Clerk